basecamp/kamal-site/docs/upgrading/configuration-changes.md

     timeout: 2
 ```

+Please note the default port for healthcheck is changed from `3000` to `80`.
+You might need to change this port back to `3000` if you are upgrading from v1.

 ### Non-proxy roles

 For roles that do not run the proxy, you can set a custom docker healthcheck via the [options](../../configuration/roles#custom-role-configuration).